FanLiHub/fanlihub.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi there, I am Fan Li (李帆), a Ph.D. candidate at the School of Artificial Intelligence (formerly the Unmanned Systems Technology Research Institute), Northwestern Polytechnical University (NPU).
-My research lies at the intersection of computer vision and autonomous unmanned systems, with a focus on robust scene understanding under complex and shifting visual domains.
+Hi there, I am Fan Li (李帆), a Ph.D. candidate at the School of Artificial Intelligence (formerly the Unmanned System Research Institute), Northwestern Polytechnical University (NPU).
+My research lies at the intersection of computer vision and autonomous unmanned systems, focusing on scene understanding in complex, dynamic, and uncertain environments.

 Specifically, my research interests include:

 - Generative-driven next-generation perception models